nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 ## 2. Trim Primers

-The location and orientation of primers in the data is important to understand in deciding how to do this step. `cutadapt` has many options for primer identification and removal, which are described in detail in the [cutadapt adapter type documentation](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types)
+The location and orientation of primers in the data is important to understand in deciding how to do this step. `cutadapt` has many options for primer identification and removal, which are described in detail in the [cutadapt adapter type documentation](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types).

 The following example commands show how it was done for some samples of [GLDS-200](https://osdr.nasa.gov/bio/repo/data/studies/OSD-200), which was 2x250 sequencing of the 16S gene using these primers:
 * forward: 5’-GTGCCAGCMGCCGCGGTAA-3’
 * reverse: 5’-GGACTACVSGGGTATCTAAT-3’

 Due to the size of the target amplicon and the type of sequencing done here, both forward and reverse primers are expected to be on each of the forward and reverse reads.
-It therefore takes “linked” primers as input for forward and reverse reads, specified above by the `...` between them.
-It also expects that the primers start at the first position of the reads (“anchored”), specified with the leading `^` characters.
+It therefore takes “linked” primers as input for forward and reverse reads, specified in the example command below by the `...` between them.
+It also expects that the primers start at the first position of the reads (“anchored”), specified with the leading `^` characters in the example command below.

 The following website is useful for reverse complementing primers and dealing with degenerate bases appropriately: [http://arep.med.harvard.edu/labgc/adnan/projects/Utilities/revcomp.html](http://arep.med.harvard.edu/labgc/adnan/projects/Utilities/revcomp.html)

 ```
 cutadapt -a ^GTGCCAGCMGCCGCGGTAA...ATTAGATACCCSBGTAGTCC -A ^GGACTACVSGGGTATCTAAT...TTACCGCGGCKGCTGGCAC \
-         ## Define what B represents; and define what K represents ##
          -o sample1_R1_trimmed.fastq.gz -p sample1_R2_trimmed.fastq.gz sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz \
          --discard-untrimmed
 ```